-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 23 May 2001 a positive opinion recommending the grant of the above-mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 23 May 2001 recommending the granting of this designation.

-Update: Ziconotide (intraspinal use) (Prialt) is authorised in the European Union as of 21 February 2005 for the treatment of severe, chronic pain in patients who require intrathecal (IT) analgesia.
+Update: Ziconotide (intraspinal use) (Prialt) has been authorised in the EU since 21 February 2005 for the treatment of severe, chronic pain in patients who require intrathecal (IT) analgesia.

 |Name||Language||First published||Last updated|